 The F accesskey shortcut can be used to easily toggle "Increased font mode" by using the keyboard.
+In this mode, the website font size is increased.

 Shortcut Purpose Alt + Shift + F Toggle "Increased font mode" on Firefox and Chrome browsers on Linux